strengejacke/ggeffects/tests/testthat/_snaps/print_hypothesis_test.md

       0-1       |     0.48 | [0.23, 0.74] | 0.901
     Message <simpleMessage>

-      Contrasts are presented on the link-scale.
+      Contrasts are presented as log-odds.
+Use `type = "response"` to return contrasts on the response-scale or `transform_post = "exp"` to return exponentiated contrasts.

 # print hypothesis_test simple predictions link scale